DimaIcetea/Shedule/README.md

-# Full Stack Application using Kotlin and React for KPI Schdule
+# Full Stack Application using Kotlin and NextJS for KPI Schdule